 Next time on FAIC: Back to C# with another look at the method type inference algorithm.

 As I mentioned in my interview with George London, I have too many hobbies.
 Long-time readers of this blog know that I started a second blog, Fabulous Adventures in Casting, because I was building a backyard foundry to learn how to cast aluminum.
-Starting a new job on top of everything else was too much and so I decided to put that hobby on hold for a year or so, but I've started up again recently.
-And since this is not just my MSDN-hosted work blog anymore, I'm going to gradually move that content over here and occasionally post about stuff I'm doing that does not involve C#, like casting and woodworking.
+Starting a new job on top of everything else was too much and so I decided to put that hobby on hold for a year or so, but I’ve started up again recently.
+And since this is not just my MSDN-hosted work blog anymore, I’m going to gradually move that content over here and occasionally post about stuff I’m doing that does not involve C#, like casting and woodworking.
 (UPDATE: As promised, those posts have been integrated into this blog; see the Foundry category.)

 Hello all, I am back from vacation, but rather than get right back into programming language design, let’s have some fun for a Friday.